RobRendell/gTove/README.md

 ### Features

-* Some way to ignore gestures on a large template attached to someone (e.g. light source) - "lock position" equivalent.
 * Restrict minis to some sane distance from the maps, so you don't accidentally send them to infinity with a very oblique camera angle.
 Or at least, stop someone dragging around minis if their view angle is too oblique.
 * Option to make dice rolls remain in "order" rather than sorted by value.